dotlang/language/README.md

 **Notes**

-1. Example 1 defines a general tuple which only contains function pointer fields.
+1. Example 1 defines a general struct which only contains function pointer fields.
 2. Example 2 defines a function to sort any given array of any type.
 But to do the sort, it needs a function to compare data of that type.
 So it defines an input of type `Comparer[T]` to include a function to do the comparison.
 3. Example 3 shows how to call `sort` function defined in example 2.
-You simply call `autoBind` to create appropriate tuple of appropriate types by the compiler.
+You simply call `autoBind` to create appropriate struct of appropriate types by the compiler.
 So `f.compare` field will contain a function pointer to a function with the same name and signature.
 4. Example 4 is same as example 3 but with explicit types.
 You can omit these types as compiler will infer them.
-5. You can also create your own custom tuple with appropriate function pointers to be used in sort function. `autoBind` just helps you create this set of function pointers easier.
+5. You can also create your own custom struct with appropriate function pointers to be used in sort function. `autoBind` just helps you create this set of function pointers easier.
-6. The tuple defined in example 1 is called a protocol tuple because it only contains function pointers.
-These tuples are just like normal tuples, so for example you can embed other tuples inside them and as long as they only contains function pointers, they will be protocol tuples.
+6. The struct defined in example 1 is called a protocol struct because it only contains function pointers.
+These structs are just like normal structs, so for example you can embed other structs inside them and as long as they only contains function pointers, they will be protocol structs.
-7. `autoBind` works only on protocol tuples.
+7. `autoBind` works only on protocol structs.

 ## General rules